The temporomandibular joint is the only joint of its kind in the body. It is unique in both its structure and function.

 If the cause of TMJ Dysfunction is a deep bite then braces is the solution.
 If the cause is underdeveloped dental arches then we use comfortable, removable arch development appliances to properly develop the dental arches.

 One of the most common causes of TMJ Dysfunction is a retruded lower jaw.
 There are only two ways to resolve this condition: surgery or functional jaw orthopedics.
 Our preference is to use functional jaw orthopedics.
 This consists of wearing a comfortable removable appliance for six to nine months which allows the lower jaw to permanently move to its more natural and more aesthetically pleasing forward position.
 After the lower jaw is moved forward (whether surgically or orthopedically) the patient will then have to wear braces.

 Missing or badly worn posterior teeth is also a common cause of TMJ Dysfunction.
 This can be resolved by replacing missing teeth or building up worn teeth.

 As can be easily seen, a proper diagnosis is critical to successfully treat TMJ Dysfunction.
 It is also easily seen that multiple treatment options may be necessary in order to permanently resolve the disease and not just treat its symptoms.

 In today’s world, with the technology we now have to prevent, diagnose and treat TMJ, absolutely no one should ever have to live with this condition.
-If you suspect you or your partner might have TMJ, please call our office today for a complimentary exam to see if we can help you.
+If you suspect you or your partner might have TMJ, please call our office today for an exam to see if we can help you.
 Riverton Office Phone Number 801-542-0267.